 Once we have read your application, we will send you an email either confirming that you have been accepted on the workshop or we will arrange to have a chat about any worries we have.
-After you have had an interview with Vanessa and you confirmed as attending the School you might have lots of have questions, so we have compiled a list of the most frequently asked queries here, and some of the health and safety and privacy agreements when attending The Sourdough School.
+After you have received confirmation that you have been accepted to attend the School you will no doubt have lots of have questions.
+We have compiled a list of the most frequently asked queries here, and some of the health and safety and privacy agreements when attending The Sourdough School.

 Please take the time to read through these as all of the information you need to attend the workshop.
 We also have a summary of this essential information in a useful PDF too.
 Download all this information in a handy pdf to print